xapple/forest_puller/README.md

 What other data source you would like to see added here?
 Contact the authors by opening an issue in the issue tracker.

+## Prerequisites

+Since `forest_puller` is written in python, it is compatible with all operating systems: Linux, macOS and Windows.
+The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager.

+To check if you have `python3` installed, type the following on your terminal:

+    $ python3 -V

+If you do not have `python3` installed, please refer to the section [obtaining python3](documentation/markdown/installing_tips.md#obtaining-python3).

+To check if you have `pip3` installed, type the following on your terminal:

+    $ pip3 -V

+If you do not have `pip3` installed, please refer to the section [obtaining pip3](documentation/markdown/installing_tips.md#obtaining-pip3).

 ## Installing

-`forest_puller` is a python package and hence is compatible with all operating systems: Linux, macOS and Windows.
-The only prerequisite is python3 which is often installed by default.
 Simply type the following on your terminal:

     $ pip3 install --user forest_puller